Biden meets grieving families of 3 US troops killed in Jordan, who he says 'risked it all'

 Rivers, who was 46 years old and went by Jerome, joined the Army Reserve in New Jersey in 2011 and served a nine-month tour in Iraq in 2018.

-The Dover ceremonies have been increasingly uncommon as the U.S. has withdrawn from conflicts abroad, most notably the war in Afghanistan where U.S. involvement lasted two decades.

-According to the most recent statistics available from the Defense Department, no service members were killed as a result of hostile action in 2022.
-Thirteen service members were killed as a result of hostile action the year prior during the fall of Kabul in Afghanistan, when a suicide bomber at the airport's Abbey Gate killed 11 Marines, one sailor and one soldier.
+According to the most recent statistics available from the Defense Department, no other service members have been killed as a result of hostile action since 2021.
+Thirteen service members were killed during the fall of Kabul in Afghanistan, when a suicide bomber at the airport's Abbey Gate killed 11 Marines, one sailor and one soldier.
 Nine service members were killed as a result of hostile action in 2020.

 Friday is the second dignified transfer Biden attended as president.
 In August 2021, he took part in the ritual for the 13 service members killed during the suicide bombing in Kabul.
 As vice president, Biden in 2016 attended a dignified transfer for two U.S. soldiers killed in a suicide blast at Bagram Airfield.
 He also attended one as a senator in 2008 after the family requested his presence and the Pentagon gave him permission to do so.